 City of Industry, CA (CADC) - Full-time

 At Hot Topic, we’re passionate about creativity and high performance.
 We're also passionate about Pop Culture...in case you hadn't noticed.
-We are looking for a Designer to join our team and turning our licenses into wearable fashion.
-This role is hands on and will help keep the stars aligned for the design and product team.
+We are looking for a Technical Designer to join our team ensure our garments have consistent and amazing fit.

 Our company participates in E-Verify.
 E-Verify is a program that electronically confirms a candidate’s eligibility to work in the United States after completing the Employment Eligibility Verification (Form I-9).
 The information provided on the Form I-9 is compared to the records contained in the Social Security Administration and Department of Homeland Security (DHS) databases.
 This helps employers verify the identity and employment eligibility of newly hired employees.